MagnumOpus1/AI-Transcribe/README.md

 # AI-Transcribe
-Another program I Utilized in my internship for transcription it uses whisper-openAI
+Another program I Utilized for transcription it uses whisper-openAI

 this is made to work in google colaboratory